 • BioTork, a biotechnology company headquartered in Florida, entered an agreement with the State of Hawaii and the U.S. Department of Agriculture for an initiative aimed at converting unmarketable papayas into omega-rich fish feed.

 • Multinational consumer electronics company Samsung Electronics has expanded its Galaxy Upcycling Program intending to repurpose old smartphones and other devices into smart home devices and other IoT gadgets.
+Apple has also maintained and expanded further its Global Recycling Program as part of its CSR program to improve its material recovery initiative.

 • Adidas has partnered with Parley for the Oceans since 2015 to collect plastic waste from the oceans and convert them into repurposed raw materials for producing athletic shoes and other sports apparel.